matt-harvey/tabulo/README.md

 end
 ```

-And the rows themselves are `Enumerable`, providing access to the underlying cell values:
+Each `Tabulo::Row` is also an `Enumerable`, which provides access to the underlying cell values:

 ```ruby
 table.each do |row|